1Computer1/lexure/docs/classes/args.md

 * **f**: function

-Gives a pair of whether the transformation worked, and the resulting value.
+Gives an option of either the resulting value, or nothing if failed.

 * (x: string): [Option](../README.md#option)\<T\>